 Tribal Transportation Safety Assessment (TTSA) State Planning Research (SPR)

-UC Berkeley SafeTREC in collaboration with National Indian Justice Center (NIJC) has embarked on a new project, Tribal Transportation Safety Assessment (TTSA) - State Planning Research (SPR), funded by the California Department of Transportation (Caltrans), Division of Transportation Planning (DOTP), and the Native American Liaison Branch (NALB).
-This project will provide California Native American Tribal Governments with expert, focused, and independent Tribal Transportation Safety Assessments (TTSA).
+UC Berkeley SafeTREC in collaboration with National Indian Justice Center (NIJC) conducted the Tribal Transportation Safety Assessment (TTSA) - State Planning Research (SPR) project, funded by the California Department of Transportation (Caltrans), Native American Liaison Branch, Office of Race and Equity.
+This project provided seven (7) Federally-Recognized California Native American Tribal Governments with expert, focused, and independent Tribal Transportation Safety Assessments (TTSA).
 Learn more about this project.

 Are you interested in learning more about how SafeTREC is working to improve tribal road safety with the development of tools and resources?
-Be sure to visit our Tribal Crash Data Tool page for details on our tribal data tool that provides tribes with access to Statewide Integrated Traffic Record System (SWITRS) data and features for mapping and analyses of data related to their tribal areas.
+Be sure to visit our Tribal Crash Data Tool page for details on our tribal data tool that provides tribes with access to web-based interactive analysis and mapping tool for tribal areas.

 Tribal Street Story Tool